 Mindvalley: How do you deal with that lingering, creeping thoughts of doubts and fears?

-Robin Sharma: I try my best to become more and more aware of them, because when you bring your shadows into the sunlight, they start to dissolve and they lose their power over you.
+Robin Sharma: I try my best to become more and more aware of them because when you bring your shadows into the sunlight, they start to dissolve and they lose their power over you.
 I do that through prayer, meditation, journaling, and reflection.
-I also realized that growth happens when you’re intimate with you fears.
+I also realized that growth happens when you’re intimate with your fears.

 You grow by pushing yourself to the jagged edges of your potential so that you actually face fear in the face, and then you keep on going.